 Cat Heating Pads are very similar to heated cat beds, and they are a great way for your cat to keep warm whatever the weather.

-They provide a convenient place for your cat to sleep and rest, and one of the main benefits of cat heating pads is that they are easily transportable so they can be used on the floor, on the sofa or even in your cat carrier.
+They provide a convenient place for your cat to sleep and rest, and one of the main benefits of cat heating pads is that they are easily transportable so they can be used on the floor, in an outdoor cat house or a cat kennel.
 This is a good way to keep your cat comfortable during that dreaded trip to the vets!

 There are a number of different cat heating pads on the market, and we have provided our favourite products in the table below:

 Cat Heating Pads have many benefits, as they not only provide a warm and comfortable place for your cat to rest they can help to boost the immune system and provide a feeling of security.

 Older cats in particular will love to spend time on a heating pad, as the warmth they provide can help to reduce stiffness in joints especially during colder weather.